eduNEXT/tutor-contrib-edunext-distro/README.md

 Development environment take this changes with _tutor config save_ and restart, the local environment needs to rebuild the image to take it.

-> <span style="color:red"> **Warning:** Default packages can have dependencies with other default packages or base application and disable it would break some features.</span>
+> **Warning:** Default packages can have dependencies with other default packages or base application and disable it would break some features.

 # Themes
 Declare the path of your themes using `tutor config save --set DISTRO_THEMES_ROOT="your_path"`,